launchdarkly/go-server-sdk/.github/ISSUE_TEMPLATE/bug_report--ldotel.md

 ---
-name: Bug report
+name: Bug report for the ldotel module
 about: Create a report to help us improve
 title: ''
-labels: 'server-sdk, bug'
+labels: 'ldotel, enhancement'
 assignees: ''

 ---